-At June 30, 2004, we had cash resources of \$24,819,000 compared to \$7,244,000 at June 30, 2003.
+At June 30, 2004, the Company had cash resources of \$24,819,000 compared to \$7,244,000 at June 30, 2003.
 The increase is due almost exclusively to the sale of common stock through the exercise of warrants in November 2003 and as a result of a public offering of common stock units in December 2003.
-Funds are invested in short term market accounts, pending use.
-The implementation of our business plan is dependent on our ability to maintain adequate cash resources to complete the clinical development program.
+Funds are invested in short term bank accounts, pending use.
+The implementation of the Company's business plan is dependent on the Company's ability to maintain adequate cash resources to complete the clinical development program.